pchinjr/fcc-serverless-api/readme.md

 Each commit to your default `.git` branch triggers a deploy to `staging` on Begin.
 When you are ready for production, click `Deploy to Production` in your Begin Console and say "Hello" to Ship-it Squirrel.

->> For extra funsies, you can see the original FCC Express app with all the same capabilities, running in a single giant Lambda.
+>> For extra funsies, you can see the original FCC Express app with all the same capabilities, running in a single giant Lambda function.
 You can see that code here: [https://github.com/pchinjr/boilerplate-express](https://github.com/pchinjr/boilerplate-express)